 - Performance troubleshooting: determine if a sudden spike in connections correlates with a workload change

 In practice, most mid-sized shops typically see anywhere from 10 to a few hundred concurrent user sessions during business hours.
 Large enterprises can exceed thousands of concurrent connections in busy data environments, so it’s essential to tailor your queries and dashboards to the scale you manage.
+Discover the real reason why your discord server is down and how to fix it fast 2026

 Best practices for large environments